 Polsinelli PC

-The Colorado Privacy Act (“CPA”) was signed into law on July 7, 2021 but will not be effective until July 1, 2023.
+The Colorado Privacy Act (“CPA”) is Colorado’s comprehensive data privacy law that was signed into law on July 7, 2021 and became effective on July 1, 2023.

-CPA provides a comprehensive consumer privacy law with key principals focusing on transparency, data minimization, and consumer rights over their data.
+The CPA provides a comprehensive consumer privacy law with key principals focusing on transparency, data minimization, and consumer rights over their personal data.

 Is there a requirement to register with a supervisory authority / regulator?